Open Doors

 A Gentle Renovation

-If you walked by the JCB's beautiful historic facade recently, you will have noticed that we have been renovating the west entrance to the building.
-This renovation has enhanced the front porch to accommodate a walkway and added automatic doors for full accessibility.
-The refurbished wooden doors now stand inside glass doors, illuminated when the building is closed, and when the library is open allowing a view through to the interior.
+Part of Welcome and Access involved renovating the west entrance to the building.
+This renovation enhanced the "front porch" to accommodate a walkway and added automatic doors for full accessibility.
+Refurbished wooden doors now stand inside glass doors, illuminated when the building is closed and allowing a view through to the interior when the library is open.

 A New Digital Door